Frustrated quantum spin systems in small triangular lattices studied with a numerical method: Abstract

 \section{Abstract}

-Quantum spin liquids remain one of the most challenging subjects of quantum magnetism.
-Characterized by massive degenerate ground states that have long range entanglement and are locally indistinguishable, highly demanding numerical techniques are often needed to describe them.
-Here we propose an easy computational method based on exact diagonalization with engineered boundary conditions to unveil their most significant features in small lattices.
-We derive the quantum phase diagram of diverse antiferromagnetic Heisenberg models in the triangular lattice.
-For all studied cases, our results are in accordance with the previous results obtained by means of sophisticated variational methods.
+The study of quantum frustrated systems remains one of the most challenging subjects of quantum magnetism, as they can hold quantum spin liquids, whose characterization is quite elusive.
+The presence of gapped quantum spin liquids possessing long range entanglement while being locally indistinguishable often demand highly sophisticated numerical approaches for their description.
+Here we propose an easy computational method based on exact diagonalization with \textit{engineered} boundary conditions in very small plaquettes.
+We apply the method to study the quantum phase diagram of diverse antiferromagnetic frustrated Heisenberg models in the triangular lattice.
+Our results are in qualitative agreement with previous results obtained by means of sophisticated methods like 2D-DMRG or variational quantum Monte Carlo.